 Every single student at Dene Magna is able to attend the career evening that we hold each year.
 Parents/carers are also encouraged to come along and talk to 6th form providers, apprenticeship companies and colleges.

 We invite speakers into Dene Magna on a regular basis.
-This is usually done by the Heads of Departments.
+This is usually done by the Heads of Departments or members of our careers and STEM teams.
 If at all possible we try to ask past students, but we also use companies like the Armed Forces, Super Dry and Keir Construction.

 Last year Key Stage 4 students visited Cardiff University to encourage them to think about life beyond secondary school.
 The year before it was the University of Gloucestershire and we are looking at UWE for the next trip.